sancara/python-data-structures-and-algos/README.md

 - comprised of nodes
 - three main operations:
-  - enqueue: add data to the back
+  - Enqueue: add data to the back
-  - dequeue: remove and provide data from the front
+  - Dequeue: remove and provide data from the front
-  - peek: shows data from the front
+  - Peek: shows data from the front
 - implemented as an array | linked list
 - bounded queue has a limited size
 - enqueue on a full queue causes overflow